TAAGECH9/DevOpsBlog/docs/application/1_requirements/2_functional.md

 # Functional Requirements

+## MVP
-## Must requirements
+### Must requirements

-- [ ] Movie roulett must have a database with at least 100 Movie titles
-- [ ] Movie roulett must have a database with at least 100 Movie titles
+- [ ] Movie roulett must have a list with at least 100 Movie titles
-- [ ] Movie roulett must have a possibility to add a new movie to the database
-- [ ] Movie roulett must have a possibility to remove a movie from the database
 - [ ] Movie roulett must have a possibility to give you a random movie title out of the database

+## After MVP

-## Should requirements
+### Must requirements
+- [ ] Movie roulett must store it's movies in a database

-- [ ]
+- [ ] Movie roulett must provide CRUD operations over the movie list
+- [ ] Movie roulett must have possibility to backup / take a snapshot of the Movie database
+- [ ] If a movie has already been shown, it will be remove of the current instance of the Movie roulett

+### Should requirements